-3. BJU attendance policy is in effect (see https://home.bju.edu/bju-policies/ for details).
+3. University attendance policy is in effect (see https://home.bju.edu/bju-policies/ for details).

 Scheduled tests/quizzes should be taken before your planned absence; please contact your professor to make arrangements for doing so.
 You are personally responsible to get notes from your classmates and discuss the missed material with them.
 You should not expect your professor to privately re-teach you the material you missed.
+Your professor is always available to help you with specific questions.
 If an unannounced quiz/assessment is taken during the class that you miss, you will NOT be allowed to make it up, and you WILL receive a zero on the assignment.
+Work may always be completed early (see your professor if you wish to take a test early).

-Missing an in-class test because you feel you are not prepared to take it is not acceptable.
-Work missed for this reason will not be made up and you will receive a zero on the assignment.
+Missing a test because you feel you are not prepared to take it is not acceptable.
+Work missed for this reason will not made up and you will receive a zero on the assignment.

 For absences due to incapacitating illness or emergency, you should contact the instructor as soon as you realize you will not be in class to make arrangements for making up any missed work.
-In-class tests will be made up without penalty for the first occurrence.
+Tests will be made up without penalty for the first occurrence.
 Each subsequent time a test is missed because of incapacitating illness or emergency, an additional 10 percent grade penalty for that test will be incurred.
+A 10% penalty will be assessed for a late submission of take-home tests.